bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kruskal-joseph.md

 **Joseph Kruskal** was an American mathematician, statistician and computer scientist who worked in combinatorics and graph theory.

 ### Mathematical Profile (Excerpt):
-* Joseph was one of his parents' five children, William Henry Kruskal (1919-2005), Molly L Kruskal (1921-), Rosaly Kruskal (1923-), Martin David Kruskal (1925-2006) and Joseph Kruskal, the subject of this biography.
-* Both Joseph's brothers, William Kruskal and Martin Kruskal became professors of mathematics and have biographies in this archive.
-* While Joseph was growing up, his older brother Martin David took every opportunity to teach him mathematics.
 * Kruskal studied mathematics at the University of Chicago.
 * Joseph Bernard Kruskal Sr. died in 1950.
-* Joseph Kruskal's mother Lillian married Harry C Oppenheimer in 1954.
-* Kruskal married Rachel Solomon in 1953; they had two children, Joyce and Benjamin.
 * In 1954, Kruskal was awarded a Ph.D. by Princeton for his thesis The Theory of Well-Partially-Ordered Sets.
 * We should explain that while Kruskal was working towards his Ph.D., he was also employed at the US Office of Naval Research.
 * After the award of his doctorate, Kruskal continued to work for the US Office of Naval Research, spending the years 1954-1956 working on Princeton's Analytical Research Project.